-The south roof slope has a raised eaves section in the centre causing 5.1 water to drop behind the gutter and down the wall face, washing out stone pointing.
-It is recommended a new robust eaves under cloak is added to ensure full discharge of rainwater into the gutter.
+- The south roof slope has a raised eaves section in the centre causing 5.1 water to drop behind the gutter and down the wall face, washing out stone pointing.
+It is recommended a new robust eaves under cloak is added to ensure full discharge of rainwater into the gutter. - iii) The Tower hopper on north elevation appears to be full of vegetation 8.7 which should be cleared to prevent consequential damage.

-Indicative cost for the works in Category 1 would be £ 500 excluding VAT and fees.
+Indicative cost for the works in Category 1 would be £ 5,000 excluding VAT and fees.